oceanwp/oceanwp/CONTRIBUTING.md

 ### Making Changes

 Making changes to the core is a key way to help us improve OceanWP.
-You will need some technical skills to make a change, like knowing a bit of PHP, CSS, SASS or JavaScript as well as some other development technologies (more on that shortly).
+You will need some technical skills to make a change, like knowing a bit of PHP, CSS, SASS or JavaScript, as well as some other development technologies (more on that shortly).

 If you think something could be improved and you're able to do so, make your changes and submit a Pull Request.
 We'll be pleased to get it :)